Green Efforts & Recycling

 The following list of acceptable materials are recyclable at both campuses:

-• Steel/Tin, like soup or vegetable cans.
+• Steel/Tin, like soup or vegetable cans, food storage tins, and empty aerosol cans.

 Green Means Clean!
 The following items should not be placed in the recycle bins: glass, paper towels, tissues, napkins, food waste, liquids, chewing gum, chip or cookie bags, plastic bags, clear plastic wrap, bubble wrap, styrofoam, plastic food utensils, wax-coated coffee cups, electronics, light bulbs, batteries, toner cartridges, and cell phones.
 Garbage placed in our recycle bins contaminates the entire bin!